 wg-label will make them easier to find.)

 - task tracking: we use the Improvements board for task tracking.
-Read the Improvements Guide and talk to Rich if you'd like hands-on support.
-E.g. here are the tickets for the Financial Working Group (labeled wg-financial).
+Read the Improvements Guide and talk to the Catalysts if you'd like hands-on support.

 You can take as much of this structure as is useful!